hackclub/the-hacker-zephyr/README.md

 ## 🗃 Planning Documents

-Our planning docs are organizzed by topic into the following directories:
+Our planning docs are organized by topic into the following directories:

 | File                                                                                          | Description                                                                    |
 | --------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |